 Accused of an Anti-Doping Rule Violation?
 Our Experienced Equine Lawyers Can Help!

 If you are a responsible person who has been accused of violating the Equine Anti-Doping Rules because your horse tested positive, it's crucial to speak with experienced equine lawyers as soon as possible.
-Give us a call at +1-207-747-5899 or contact our office online to schedule your free consultation.
+Give us a call at +1-207-747-5899 or contact our office online to schedule your initial consultation.

 Our equine lawyers are devoted to the very specific practice of sports law and have represented athletes from over 50 countries spanning more than 50 different sports.
 When it comes to Equine Anti-Doping Rule violations, you simply can't afford to take any chances.
 Don't hesitate.
 Contact our equine lawyers today.